idearun/techpin-bot/README.md

 # Techpin Telegram Bot

-A telegram bot for the Techpin.ir
+A Telegram bot for the Techpin.ir

 What can this bot do❔